BDC Hamburger Icon

 Take advantage of consulting services that can help give you greater insight into Mayo’s theories

-Take advantage of resources designed to help you make the most of Mayo’s management theories
+Use resources designed to help you make the most of Mayo’s management theories

 Widely available online tools and resources can help you more easily implement Mayo’s management principles.
-Videos and various other Mayo theory-based products, information and services let you choose the resources most valuable to your business.
+Videos and other various Mayo-theory-based products, information, and services let you choose the resources most valuable to your business.

 Consider the many benefits of putting the Mayo management theory to work for your business.
 If you decide to use it, why not go all out and practice it in all the areas it can effectively address: your own leadership of the company, your managers’ development and your employees’ engagement.